Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Results and discussions

 According to the microscopic magnetoelastic theory \cite{2019_Ros}, the classical Heisenberg antiferromagnet on the regular pyrochlore lattice exhibits a volume expansion, equivalently a positive magnetostriction, proportional to $M^{2}$ during the successive field-induced phase transitions until saturation, when assuming a constant 16-sublattice magnetic unit cell.
-This tendency is roughly seen in the $\Delta L/L_{\rm 0T}$ data of CuInCr$_{4}$S$_{8}$ below 10~K [Figs.~\ref{Fig3}(a) and \ref{Fig3}(c)], where $\Delta L/L_{0T}$ follows a parabolic field-dependence within X-phase and smoothly increases even across the phase transitions at $H_{\rm c1}$ and $H_{\rm c2}$.
-This suggests that the magnetic unit cells in Y- and C-phases remain unchanged as in X-phase.
+This tendency is roughly seen in the $\Delta L/L_{\rm 0T}$ data of CuInCr$_{4}$S$_{8}$ below 10~K [Figs.~\ref{Fig3}(a) and \ref{Fig3}(c)], where $\Delta L/L_{0T}$ follows a parabolic field-dependence within {\it X} phase and smoothly increases even across the phase transitions at $H_{\rm c1}$ and $H_{\rm c2}$.
+This suggests that the magnetic unit cells in {\it Y} and {\it C} phases remain unchanged as in {\it X} phase.
 From this viewpoint, the observed dip structure of $\Delta L/L_{\rm 0T}$ for 12~K $\leq T_{\rm ini} \leq$ 30~K is unusual.
-The negative magnetostriction is not seen within A-phase, but occurs as a precursor to the metamagnetic transition from X- to A-phase at $H_{\rm A1}$ [Figs.~\ref{Fig4}(g), \ref{Fig4}(h), \ref{Fig4}(j), and \ref{Fig4}(k)].
-We infer that such a nonmonotonic $\Delta L/L_{\rm 0T}$ behavior would arise from the modification of the magnetic unit cell, i.e., the reconstruction of $q$-vector.
+The negative magnetostriction is not seen within {\it A} phase, but occurs as a precursor to the metamagnetic transition from {\it X} to {\it A} phase at $H_{\rm A1}$ [Figs.~\ref{Fig4}(g), \ref{Fig4}(h), \ref{Fig4}(j), and \ref{Fig4}(k)].
+We infer that such a nonmonotonic $\Delta L/L_{\rm 0T}$ behavior would arise from the modification of the magnetic unit cell, i.e., the reconstruction of the $q$-vector.

-Interestingly, it is uncovered that A-phase is associated with a substantial magnetodielectric coupling in addition to the anomalous magnetostrictive behavior.
-No signature of a magnetocapacitance change is observed at $H_{\rm c1}$ within our experimental resolution for $T_{\rm ini}=4.2$~K [Fig.~\ref{Fig4}(c)], while the magnetocapacitance is suddenly enhanced by $\sim$0.3~\% at $H_{\rm A1}$ for $T_{\rm ini}=10$~K [Fig.~\ref{Fig4}(f)], which is exactly the characteristic temperature of the appearance of A-phase.
-Such a magnetocapacitive response is visible also for $T_{\rm ini}=15$~K and 25~K [Figs.~\ref{Fig4}(i) and \ref{Fig4}(l)], signaling the emergence of multiferroicity in A-phase originating from the helical spin modulation \cite{2005_Kat, 2007_Ari}.
+Interestingly, it is uncovered that {\it A} phase is associated with a substantial magnetodielectric coupling in addition to the anomalous magnetostrictive behavior.
+No signature of a magnetocapacitance change is observed at $H_{\rm c1}$ within our experimental resolution for $T_{\rm ini}=4.2$~K [Fig.~\ref{Fig4}(c)], while the magnetocapacitance is suddenly enhanced by $\sim$0.3\% at $H_{\rm A1}$ for $T_{\rm ini}=10$~K [Fig.~\ref{Fig4}(f)], which is exactly the characteristic temperature of the appearance of {\it A} phase.
+Such a magnetocapacitive response is visible also for $T_{\rm ini}=15$ and 25~K [Figs.~\ref{Fig4}(i) and \ref{Fig4}(l)], signaling the emergence of multiferroicity in {\it A} phase originating from the helical spin modulation \cite{2005_Kat, 2007_Ari}.